madeso/bookshelf/content/books/97things/thing_06.md

 +++
-title = "Before You Refactor"
+title = "6: Before You Refactor"
 weight = 6
 +++